perey/python-gsl/docs/vec_mat.rst

 .. py:function:: alloc(size, typecode='d', init=False)

    Allocate a new block of memory.
-If the optional ``alloc`` argument is :py:obj:`True`, the contents of the memory block are zeroed out.
+If the optional ``init`` argument is :py:obj:`True`, the contents of the memory block are zeroed out.

    The native data type stored in the block is set by the ``typecode``